brilliantlabsAR/docs/micropython/micropython.md

 {: .no_toc }

 {: .note }
-> The Monocle MicroPython API below is a work in progress.
+> MicroPython for Monocle is always being updated so be sure to check back frequently.
 The ❌ icon signifies a feature which is not implemented yet, but is planned.

 1. TOC
 {:toc}